Ianm22/Multi-Win/README.md

 2. Then select what apps you want to combine.
 3. Insert the quick access name.
 4. Click on the 'Create app' button.

+In remove tab:
+1. Select a quick access you have created.
+2. Click on the 'Remove' button.